codecodeio/magento-docker-local-development/README.md

 ### Import the Database

 On your local machine run this command:

+\*The db user root and password rootpass are settings from docker-compose.yml

 ```bash
 docker exec -i <mariadb-container-id> mysql -u root -prootpass magento < path/to/dump.sql